 In 2010 I was privileged to be elected as MP for Sunderland Central.

-When I am not working hard for Sunderland I enjoy spending time with my four adult children and six young grandchildren, walking along the constituency’s coastline and watching International Rugby Union.
+When I am not working hard for Sunderland I enjoy spending time with my four adult children and seven young grandchildren, walking along the constituency’s coastline and watching International Rugby Union.

 I was first elected as the Member of Parliament for Sunderland Central in May 2010 before being re-elected in May 2015 and June 2017.
 It has been a great privilege to represent my home city.
 I work hard to stand up for Sunderland and to make sure that the voices of the people I represent are heard in Westminster.